 What is a pickling cucumber?

-A pickling cucumber is a type of cucumber that is specifically grown for the purpose of pickling.
-Pickling cucumbers are smaller and have a thinner skin than other cucumber varieties, making them ideal for preserving in vinegar or brine.
-They are also firm and crunchy, which helps them maintain their texture during the pickling process.
+A pickling cucumber is a type of cucumber specifically grown for the purpose of pickling.
+Pickling cucumbers are smaller and have thinner skin than other cucumber varieties, making them ideal for preserving in vinegar or brine.
+They are also firm and crunchy, which helps them maintain their texture during pickling.

-Pickling cucumbers come in various shapes and sizes, but they are generally shorter and thicker than slicing cucumbers.
+Pickling cucumbers come in various shapes and sizes but are generally shorter and thicker than slicing cucumbers.
 They are usually harvested when they are young and have not fully matured, as this is when they have the best texture and flavor for pickling.

 Did you make this recipe?
 I would love it if you left a comment or review!
 Be sure to sign up for the email list and follow “A Weekend Cook” on Pinterest and my Facebook page.